Heel Pain (Plantar Fasciitis)

 What Are the Symptoms of Plantar Fasciitis?

-While the stinging often disappears after a few minutes of walking, the scenario repeats itself the next time you rest.
-Or if you happen to spend a prolonged period on your feet, the pain returns and worsens.
+While the stinging often disappears after a few minutes of walking, the scenario repeats itself the next time they rest.
+But it can also happen when they spend a prolonged period on their feet.
 Symptoms include:

 - Pain on the bottom of the heel or arch

 - Pain that is worse when they get out of bed

 - Pain that increases over a period of months

 While plantar fasciitis is one of the most common causes of heel pain, there could be other reasons your foot is sending you urgent warnings.
 You could have a stress fracture, Achilles tendinitis, or Bursitis, to name a few possible explanations.

 Because there are several potential causes, it is important to have your foot properly diagnosed.
 If plantar fasciitis is suspected, our board-certified podiatrists at North County Foot & Ankle Specialists in Escondido, CA, may use ultrasound to confirm the diagnosis since soft tissue injuries are difficult to identify with traditional x-rays.